 18 of a Kind, MAS Context Reading Room, Chicago, 2025. © David Schalliol.

-18 of a Kind, the inaugural activity of The Available City, NFP (TAC), promotes new roles that collective space can have in the city today through the construction of 18 objects and spaces designed by invited national and international architects for hosting events in each of the 18 underserved South and West Side Chicago neighborhoods that have the highest quantities of city-owned vacant land, and are home to primarily Black and Brown communities.
-Through these events, utilizing an object or space focused on performance in the summer and fall of 2026, 18 of a Kind reflects on commonalities and areas of distinction in each neighborhood.
+18 of a Kind is a multi-faceted initiative that explores new roles that collective space can have in Chicago today.
+The inaugural project of the nonprofit organization The Available City, NFP (TAC), 18 of a Kind invites national and international architects to design eighteen objects and spaces for hosting events in each of the eighteen underserved South and West Side Chicago neighborhoods that have the highest quantities of city-owned vacant land and are home to primarily Black and Brown communities.
+In the summer and fall of 2026, 18 of a Kind will culminate in the construction of the design proposals along with performance-based events that will reflect commonalities and areas of distinction in each neighborhood.

-Thematically, the design of each object will draw upon history, culture, interests, and needs to highlight commonalities and celebrate the unique identity of each neighborhood.
-TAC is commissioning 18 portable object (stands, chairs, small platforms, and small frames) that are easy to move to different locations for performances and community events.
+Thematically, each design will draw upon the history, culture, interests, and needs of its respective neighborhood to celebrate their unique identities while also highlighting commonalities between them.
+TAC is commissioning eighteen portable objects (stands, chairs, small platforms, and small frames) that are easy to move to different locations for performances and community events.
 Additionally, TAC is organizing collaborations between invited architects and local community organizations to make fixed spaces (platforms, frames, canopies, and shells) in specific sites that reflect the interests and needs of those community organizations.

-Through these activities, 18 of a Kind introduces direct experiences of collective space broadly in order to develop relationships and partnerships with community organizations within each neighborhood that can lead to the making of additional collective spaces in subsequent years.
-It thus contributes to TAC’s intention to work continuously with neighborhood community organizations, and architects, to design and construct collective spaces that reflect their interests and needs and contribute new resources and opportunities within their communities.
-In this event and planned efforts, TAC applies knowledge gained from David Brown’s artistic direction of the fourth edition of the Chicago Architecture Biennial in 2021, focused on The Available City, his urban design research presented in BOLD as part of CAB 1 in 2015, in title and theme.
+Through these activities, 18 of a Kind will introduce direct experiences of collective space broadly in order to develop relationships and partnerships with community organizations within each neighborhood that can lead to the creation of additional collective spaces in subsequent years.
+It thus contributes to TAC’s intention to work continuously with neighborhood organizations and architects to design and construct collective spaces that reflect the interests and needs of neighbors and contribute new resources and opportunities within their communities.

 RELATED EVENTS